microsoft/oss-ssc-framework/specification/framework.md

 # Conclusion

 The goal of this paper is to provide a _simple_ framework for the pragmatic inclusion of secure OSS consumption practices in the software development process.
 It outlines a series of discrete, non-proprietary security development activities that when joined with effective process automation and maturation levels represent the steps necessary for an organization to objectively claim compliance with the Microsoft OSS SSC Framework as defined by the requirements identified in Level 3 of the OSS SSC Framework Maturity Model.

-Level 4 of the Maturity Model has a high estimated cost to implement compared to the risk/reward, and therefore should be considered as an aspirational north star vision for your organization.

 # Appendix: Mapping OSS SSC Framework Requirements to Other Specifications